 Limiting sodium can help you feel better and prevent sudden heart failure.

 Your doctor will tell you how much sodium you can eat each day.
 Most people need to limit sodium to less than 2,000 mg each day.

 Fluid intake is not routinely restricted.
 It may be restricted in advanced cases to maintain your body's electrolyte balance.
 Closely following your low-sodium diet will help to decrease or eliminate the need for fluid restriction.
 It is very important that you watch for any signs of fluid gain (swelling or increase in body weight) and report them to your doctor.

-You can get most of your vitamins by eating a heart-healthy diet that is rich in fruits and vegetables.
+You can usually get all of your vitamins and minerals by eating a heart-healthy diet that is rich in fruits and vegetables.

 Your doctor might recommend a multivitamin/mineral supplement if you are undernourished or cannot completely meet your nutritional needs through food.

 If you take a diuretic (water pill) for heart failure, this medicine might change your dietary needs for potassium, magnesium, calcium, and zinc.
 Ask your doctor if you should take supplements or eat certain foods to get enough of these minerals.

 If you take a diuretic, ask your doctor if you need to take a potassium supplement or if you need to watch the amount of potassium in your diet.
 If you take a loop diuretic or thiazide diuretic, your doctor may suggest that you get extra potassium because these medicines lower your potassium levels.
 But if you take a potassium-sparing diuretic, you might not need to get extra potassium in your diet.

 As with potassium, blood levels of magnesium are typically low with extensive diuretic use.
 Magnesium plays a role in holding on to potassium in the body.
 So if you need to replenish potassium, you need to consume enough magnesium also to optimize the body's ability to retain the potassium you are consuming.